Creatine Pros And Cons: Why To Use It (& What To Be Aware Of)

 Does creatine make you fat?
 Not if you use it properly.
 As with anything food related, if you don't work it off, it will cause you to gain weight.
-Also as stated before, if creatine is not used properly, most of the weight gained will be water weight.
+Also as stated before, if creatine is not used properly, most of the weight gained will be water weight, possibly more for women.

 Creatine Hair Loss

 Finally, another concern is hair loss when using creatine.
 This may be true.
 Studies have shown an increase in male pattern baldness when using creatine.
 More research has to take place to have conclusive studies.
 But, you should be aware of the risk.
 In the meantime, some users suggest that using your creatine properly may reduce your risk of creatine related hair loss.

 - Creatine works beyond the ATP (adenosine triphosphate) within your body, so you can perform high-intensity bouts of exercise.